Phaen/Polynar/README.md

 ```

 Let's start with the user agent, which can be found under the 'userAgent' property.
 User agents vary and some can be pretty long, let's settle for a maximum length of 2^12 (4096) as it's one of the hard limits that can be found.
-User agents can also contain any kind of characters, but they usually tend to exist out of just alphanumeric characters, space and '/():;.,'.
+As user agents can be customized and can thus contain pretty much any character, but in general they tend to exist out of just alphanumeric characters, space and '/():;.,'.
 ```Javascript
 tpl.userAgent = {
 	type: 'string',